Comparing differentiable logics for learning with logical constraints: Experimental Evaluation Results

-The results reported in the tables in \cref{fig:robustness_mnist,fig:robustness_gtsrb,fig:groups_gtsrb,fig:groups_cifar100,fig:class-similarity_cifar10} are derived by identifying the best combination of prediction and accuracy of the last \qty{10}{\percent} of experimental runs.
-The best combination is the one from these that maximises the product of prediction and constraint accuracy, thus effectively selecting the scenario with the highest combined performance (so as not to focus on only prediction or only constraint accuracy).
+The results reported in~\cref{tab:robustness_results,tab:groups_gtsrb,tab:even-odd-mnist,tab:class-similarity_cifar10} show the scenarios with the highest combined performance of the last \qty{10}{\percent} of experimental runs.
+The highest combined performance is the one that maximises the product of prediction accuracy and constraint security.

-In each table, the overall best combination of prediction and constraint accuracy is shown in bold face.
-The plots in \cref{fig:robustness_mnist,fig:robustness_gtsrb,fig:groups_gtsrb,fig:groups_cifar100,fig:class-similarity_cifar10} show how prediction and constraint accuracy change over time.
-The best combinations (i.e. the values reported in the tables) are marked in each plot.
+The plots in~\cref{fig:robustness_results,fig:groups_gtsrb,fig:even-odd-mnist,fig:class-similarity_cifar10} show how prediction accuracy, constraint accuracy, and constraint security change over time.
+The best result (i.e. the values reported in the tables) is indicated in each plot.